EU AI Act for HR Tech Companies: What You Need to Know

 - Supplying incorrect, incomplete, or misleading information to authorities can result in fines of up to 7.5 million EUR or 1% of worldwide annual turnover

-Beyond fines, non-compliant AI systems can be withdrawn from the EU market entirely, and providers can be prohibited from placing new systems on the market until compliance is demonstrated.
+And the money is not where it ends.
+A non-compliant AI system can be pulled from the EU market altogether, and a provider can be barred from placing new systems on the market until it proves compliance.

-For a detailed breakdown of enforcement mechanisms and penalty structures, see our guide on EU AI Act Fines and Enforcement.
+For the full picture of how enforcement works and what the penalties look like, see our guide on EU AI Act Fines and Enforcement.

 The Intersection with Existing Employment Law

-HR tech companies must navigate the AI Act alongside a dense web of existing EU employment regulations.
-The AI Act does not replace these frameworks.
-It layers on top of them.
+HR tech companies have to work the AI Act alongside a dense web of existing EU employment rules.
+The AI Act does not replace those frameworks.
+It stacks on top of them.

 - GDPR: Automated decision-making restrictions under Article 22, data minimisation principles, and data protection impact assessments